vtexdocs/help-center-content/docs/tracks/en/carrier-concept-definition.md

 ---
-title: What is a carrier?
+title: 'What is a carrier?'
 id: 3fLedVI57srjBDDxxGgOWe
 status: DRAFT
 createdAt: 2019-10-08T19:46:57.025Z